-- 1. BSC considered the following two alternatives in an effort to further advance the potential for EV preparedness. - a) Alternative 1 Tier 1: Adopt an additional 5% Level 2 EV charging requirement for new nonresidential buildings with 10 or more actual parking spaces and adopt an additional 5% EV capable space requirement.
+- 1. CBSC considered the following two alternatives in an effort to further advance the potential for EV preparedness. - a) Alternative 1: Adopt an additional 5 percent Level 2 EV Charging requirement and 5 percent Level 2 capable spaces requirement for new nonresidential buildings with 10 or more spaces.